CellProfiler/cellprofiler.github.com/impact/index.md

 <img src="http://d1zymp9ayga15t.cloudfront.net/images/CCM.jpg" alt="Cerebral Cavernous Malformation" class="tiny-image">

 Researchers at the [University of Utah](http://www.bioscience.utah.edu/faculty/molecular-biology-faculty/) used CellProfiler to identify image-based phenotypes associated with a monogenic rare disease, the hereditary stroke syndrome cerebral cavernous malformation (CCM).
 They then identified known drugs that could reverse the phenotype and demonstrated efficacy in a mouse model of CCM disease.
 This led to the launching of [Recursion Pharmaceuticals, ](http://www.recursionpharma.com/) which is pursuing a clinical trial for a compound to treat CCM, which has no currently approved therapy.
-The company will use a similar approach to identify compounds to target other rare genetic diseases.
+The company is using a similar approach to identify compounds to target other diseases.

 *For more details:*